octobercms/docs/ajax-handlers.md

     }

 <a name="returning-data-from-handlers"></a>
-## Returning data from AJAX handlers
+## Returning Data from AJAX Handlers

 In advanced cases you may want to return structured data from your AJAX handlers.
 If an AJAX handler returns an array, you can access its elements in the `success` event handler.
 Example AJAX handler: